 There are thousands of things in this world that you can do to make money.
 And to let your mind languish after retiring from your day job is one of the dangers of early retirement.
 By making just $20,000 a year in a hobby she enjoys, “Average Jane” increases her disposable income in retirement by 50% to $59,000 from just $39,000 previously.

-For 13 years I’ve saved 50-75% of my after tax income, leaving me with roughly 16 years worth of current living expenses (13 years x 1.2 in the chart above) based on my cash savings.
-If I decide to sell my house and live in a more cozy 2 bedroom condo/house, the living expense coverage rises to about 25 years.
+For 13 years after college, I saved 50-75% of my after tax income, leaving me with roughly 16 years worth of current living expenses (13 years x 1.2 in the chart above) based on my cash savings.
+If I decide to sell my house and downsize, my living expense coverage rises to about 25 years.
 And If I sell my rental properties, the living expense coverage shoots to over 30 years.

 Given the difficult experience right out of school, I swore to myself that I would save like a maniac to have the optionality of retiring early if I wanted to.
 I NEVER wanted to go back to that situation again.
 To be able to have the freedom to answer to no one is priceless.
 Hence, saving 50-75% of my after tax income is such a bargain for priceless!